psherman42/Demonstrating-AMO/README.md

 # Demonstrating-AMO
 Simple examples showing how RISC-V atomic instructions work

+Atomic instructions mean that there is *no* CPU interrupt between the memory read and the memory write of the trio of read, modify, and write operations.
+AMO instructions in the RISC-V ISA are somewhat similar to the "bit banding" of ARM ISA; and they are somewhat similar to *synchronized* blocks of critical code in high-level programming languages like Java.

-### LW-SW toggling GPIO in a Finite Non-atomic Loop
+### `LW`-`SW` toggling GPIO in a Finite Non-atomic Loop

 ```
   lui t6, 0x10012   # GPIO_BASE